Doc-Cirrus/orthanc-mongodb/README.md

 This chapter describes the process of installation with not too much details and not necessarily contain all how-to to resolve possible problems that might appear.

 ### Prerequisites
-- Install boost (compile or with package manager)
 - Install jsoncpp
 - Install/build mongoc library http://mongoc.org/libmongoc/current/installing.html
 - Install/build mongo-cxx lib https://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/installation/